CaryRandazzo/AtlasValidationDashboard/validation_tool/README.md

 ```bash
 docker run -it --rm atl-tool-env
 ```
+4. At this point please see the documentation on setting up docker-desktop and dockerhub for linux on its own specific documentation.
+After doing so, please continue with the following steps
-4. try to logout of docker:
+5. try to logout of docker:
 ```bash
 docker logout
 ```
-5. login to docker: docker
+6. login to docker: docker
 ```bash
 login -u <your_username>, enter password
 ```
-6. Change tags to expected docker hub format:
+7. Change tags to expected docker hub format:
 ```bash
 docker tag avd-tool-env:latest rdccdr/avd-tool-env # try this first, or
 docker tag avd-tool-env:latest rdccdr/dockerhub:avd-tool-env
 ```
-7. Push the image to dockerhub
+8. Push the image to dockerhub
 ```bash
 docker push rdccdr/avd-tool-env:latest
 ```
-8. On your local machine, make sure singularity is installed (see singaulrity_setup.sh, best to consult their docs, it requires installing go and a host of things) UNLESS you already have singularity installed on a linux machine
+9. On your local machine, make sure singularity is installed (see singaulrity_setup.sh, best to consult their docs, it requires installing go and a host of things) UNLESS you already have singularity installed on a linux machine
-9. Convert the docker container to a singularity image with singularity now installed
+10. Convert the docker container to a singularity image with singularity now installed
 ```bash
 singularity build avd-tools-container.sif docker://rdccdr/dockerhub:avd-tools-env # This is the current format/name/tag it exists on my dockerhub, not sure if i can remove the dockerhub part
 ```
-10. Upload that image to lxplus in some accessible location
+11. Upload that image to lxplus in some accessible location
 ```bash
 scp avd-tools-container.sif username@lxplus.cern.ch:/path/to/your/directory
 ```